jmcnamara/XlsxWriter/dev/docs/source/index.rst

     # Widen the first column to make the text clearer.
     worksheet.set_column('A:A', 20)

-    # Add a bold format to use to highlight cells.
+    # Add a bold format to highlight cell text.
     bold = workbook.add_format({'bold': 1})

     # Write some simple text.